 - Most current and official academic transcript

-- Copy of legal documents (Social security and photo identification)
+- Copy of legal documents (Social security card and photo identification)

 - List of extracurricular activities

-You can find out what sorts of documents you’ll need on the school’s admission page.
-Also, you can contact the school’s registrar or admissions office to learn more.
+You can find out which documents you’ll need on the school’s admission page.
+You can also contact the school’s registrar or admissions office to learn more.
 Knowing what the school needs will help organize and speed up your college transfer process.